 The First of His Signs … at a Wedding

-The Gospel of John, written by the apostle himself, speaks of our Lord’s first activities.
+The Gospel of John, written by the Apostle himself, speaks of our Lord’s first activities.
 And one of our Lord’s first activities was to attend a wedding.
-Though it may seem a little thing, it blesses my heart that our Lord was not so busy that he couldn’t attend this most basic of human institutions ordained in Eden before the fall: the joining of husband and wife in the lifelong commitment of holy marriage.
+Though it may seem a little thing, it blesses my heart that our Lord was not so busy that he couldn’t attend this most basic of human institutions ordained in Eden before the fall: the joining of husband and wife in the lifelong covenant of holy marriage.
 Here, we see our Lord rejoicing with those who rejoice, just as he wept with those who were weeping (Romans 12:15).
-Though a man of sorrows (Isaiah 53:3), our Lord was eminently capable of enjoying himself at such a wonderful occasion.
+Though a man of sorrows (Isaiah 53:3), our Lord was eminently capable of enjoying himself at such wonderful occasions.

 But there was a greater purpose for John’s memorializing this event.
 John tells us that this was “the first of his signs,” or we might say, his first miracle.
 It’s important that John gives us the definition for “miracle” by using the word, “sign.”
 Regardless of what people may think, the purpose of the miracles which Jesus performed was never to “Wow!” people; the purpose, as a sign, was always to show who this man, Jesus, was.
 And the answer to that question was, is, and ever shall be, the Christ of God.
 The second purpose was to meet human need; but, first and foremost, the purpose was to “confirm the word,” to show to those who witnessed the “sign” that this was the Son of God.